twbraam/docker_workshop/2_dockerfile.md

 CMD ["nginx", "-g", "daemon off;"]
 ```
-*Note: The CMD that I used is the same one that the original `nginx` images uses, so our new image should behave the same as the original `nginx` image.*
+*Note: The CMD that I used is the same one that the original `nginx` images uses, so our new image should behave the same as the original `nginx` image, with the only difference being that we added a file.*

 Then, also add yesterday's `50x.html` file to the same directory.
 It's now time to build the image.